-Review of the EDR database indicated that no hazardous waste sites, e.g., NPL, CERCLIS, RCRIS-TSD, ERNS, SHWS, LUST or SWF/LF, were identified in the vicinity of the proposed rail line construction.
-The database search revealed one unmappable site within the city limits of Sidney, Illinois.
-This site could not be located because of poor address or geocoding information provided to the state and/or federal databases.
+No other hazardous waste sites or known environmental conditions, e.g., NPL, CERCLIS, RCRIS-TSD, ERNS, SPL (SHWS), or SWF/LF, were identified in the vicinity of the proposed rail line construction.
+The database search revealed 10 unmappable sites within the city limits of Bucyrus.
+These sites could not be located because of poor address or geocoding information provided to the state and/or federal databases.